Parental Controls for the YouTube App on iPhone and Android

 The best parental control app for YouTube on iPhone and Android is one that gives you real authority over what your child sees.
 That means not just blocking YouTube but controlling the content inside it.

-Built‑in tools like Apple Screen Time and Google Family Link let you limit app time or restrict certain content levels.
+Built-in tools like Apple Screen Time and Google Family Link let you limit app time or restrict certain content levels.
 But they still allow the YouTube algorithm to suggest videos.
 They cannot remove Shorts, comments, or ads.
-A dedicated parental control app for YouTube iPhone Android like Kivvie solves this by using a whitelist.
+A whitelist-only player like Kivvie never runs the recommendation step at all.
 You choose the channels.
 Everything else is blocked.

 We built Kivvie because we wanted a tool that aligns with how parents actually think.
 You should approve the channels.
 Not rely on an algorithm to filter a million videos.
+For the full picture on why that matters, see our safe YouTube app for kids page.

 Why Built-In Parental Controls Aren't Enough for YouTube